javapagar/lib_pythoneers/README.md

 ### bivariant_num
 Function that graphically displays two numeric variables through a scatterplot.
 #### Params:
 - df: dataframe.
 - col_1: dataframe column (i.e. series) containing the numeric variable to be displayed on the x axis.
 - col_2: dataframe column (i.e. series) containing the numeric variable to be displayed on the y axis.
-     - color: this parameter is used to change the color.
+- color: this parameter is used to change the color of the plot.
 The color by default is "#0879B1".
 - xlabel: False by default.
 It is used to define the xlabel.
 It must be introduced as a string.
 - ylabel: False by default.
 It is used to define the ylabel.
 It must be introduced as a string.
 #### Examples:
-bivariant_num(titanic_df,titanic_df["Age"],titanic_df["Fare"],xlabel= "Age", ylabel = "Fare");
+- bivariant_num(titanic_df,titanic_df["Age"],titanic_df["Fare"],xlabel= "Age", ylabel = "Fare");

 <a href="#index"><p align="right" href="#index">Back to index</p></a>
 ### bivariant_cat
 Function that graphically displays two categorical or binary variables through a catplot.
 The values of the first variable are displayed on the x-axis as bars, with a count of values on the y-axis.
 The second variable is displayed through the different colors of the bars in the catplot.
 #### Params:

-     - df: T dataframe.
+- df: dataframe.
 - col_1: dataframe column (i.e. series) containing the first categorical variable, to be displayed through the bars.
 - col_2: dataframe column (i.e. series) containing the categorical variable, to be displayed through the color of the bars.
 - rotation: rotation takes None by default.
 If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
 - palette: this parameter is used to inform a different Seaborn´s palette.
 The palette by default is "rocket".
 - xlabel: False by default.
 It is used to define the xlabel.
 It must be introduced as a string.
 - ylabel: False by default.
 It is used to define the ylabel.
 It must be introduced as a string.
 #### Examples:
-bivariant_cat(titanic_df,titanic_df["Sex"],titanic_df["Embarked"], xlabel = "Género", ylabel = "Num. personas", rotation = True);
+- bivariant_cat(titanic_df,titanic_df["Sex"],titanic_df["Embarked"], xlabel = "Género", ylabel = "Num. personas", rotation = True);
-bivariant_cat(suic_df,suic_df["country"],suic_df["sex"],rotation = True, xlabel = "Country",palette = "viridis");
+- bivariant_cat(suic_df,suic_df["country"],suic_df["sex"],rotation = True, xlabel = "Country",palette = "viridis");

 <a href="#index"><p align="right" href="#index">Back to index</p></a>
 ### bivariant_cat_num
 Function that graphically displays the combination of a categorical and a numeric variable through a treeplot.
 #### Params:
 - df: dataframe.
 - col_1: dataframe column (i.e. series) containing the categorical variable.
 - col_2: dataframe column (i.e. series) containing the numerical variable.
 - palette: this argument is used to change the Seaborn´s palette.
 The palette by default is "rocket".
 #### Examples:
-bivariant_cat_num(titanic_df,titanic_df["Sex"],titanic_df["Fare"]);
+- bivariant_cat_num(titanic_df,titanic_df["Sex"],titanic_df["Fare"]);
-bivariant_cat_num(titanic_df,titanic_df["Fare"],titanic_df["Embarked"]);
+- bivariant_cat_num(titanic_df,titanic_df["Fare"],titanic_df["Embarked"]);

 <a href="#index"><p align="right" href="#index">Back to index</p></a>
 ### bivariant_all
 This function shows the relation between two numeric variables through the most appropiate plot depending on the type of variables informed.
 It has been created to be called from the overview function, but can be used independently.
     - Two numeric variables are displayed through a scatterplot.
     - Two categorical variables are displayed through a catplot.
     - A categorical and a numeric variable are displayed through a treeplot.
 #### Params:
 - df : dataframe.
 - col_1 : dataframe column (i.e. series) containing the first variable to be plotted.
 - col_2 : dataframe column (i.e. series) containing the second variable to be plotted.
 - rotation: it takes None by default.
 If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
 - color: The color to be displayed by the scatterplot when only two numeric variables are provided.
 Color is red ("#A61D39") by default.
 - palette: this parameter is used to inform a different Seaborn´s palette.
 The palette by default is "rocket".
 - xlabel: False by default.
 It is used to define the xlabel.
 It must be introduced as a string.
 - ylabel: False by default.
 It is used to define the ylabel.
 It must be introduced as a string.
 #### Examples:
-bivariant_all(titanic_df,titanic_df["Fare"],titanic_df["Survived"],palette= "viridis", xlabel = "Fare");
+- bivariant_all(titanic_df,titanic_df["Fare"],titanic_df["Survived"],palette= "viridis", xlabel = "Fare");
-bivariant_all(autism_df,autism_df["country_of_res"],autism_df["class"],palette= "viridis", xlabel = "Country");
+- bivariant_all(autism_df,autism_df["country_of_res"],autism_df["class"],palette= "viridis", xlabel = "Country");
-bivariant_all(autism_df,autism_df["country_of_res"],autism_df["screening_score"],xlabel = "Country", ylabel = "Score");
+- bivariant_all(autism_df,autism_df["country_of_res"],autism_df["screening_score"],xlabel = "Country", ylabel = "Score");

 <a href="#index"><p align="right" href="#index">Back to index</p></a>
 ### trivariant_num
 This function shows the relation between three variables through a scatterplot.
 It only admits two numerical variables as x and y and a third categorical or binary variable as hue.
 #### Params:
 - df: dataframe.
 - col_1: dataframe column (i.e. series) containing the numeric variable to be displayed on the x axis.
 - col_2: dataframe column (i.e. series) containing the numeric variable to be displayed on the y axis.
 - hue: dataframe column´s name (i.e. string).
 It refers to the variable to be displayed through the colors of the scatterplot´s points, which must be a a categorical or binary variable.
 Hue takes None by default.
 - rotation: It takes None by default.
 If rotation is informed as True, the labels for x values are displayed with a 45 º rotation.
 - palette: this parameter is used to inform a different Seaborn´s palette.
 The palette by default is "rocket".
 - xlabel: False by default.
 It is used to define the xlabel.
 It must be introduced as a string.
 - ylabel: False by default.
 It is used to define the ylabel.
 It must be introduced as a string.
 #### Examples:
 - trivariant_num(titanic_df,titanic_df['Age'],titanic_df['Fare'], hue = "Sex", palette = "viridis", xlabel = "Passenger´s age", ylabel = "Fare in euros");
 - trivariant_num(titanic_df,titanic_df["Embarked"], titanic_df["Fare"],hue ='Survived');